What Is Overall Equipment Effectiveness and How Is OEE Calculated?

 • Quality considers quality losses

-These three factors are multiplied together to calculate the OEE:
+These three factors are multiplied together to calculate the OEE value, which represents the percentage of productive manufacturing time during manufacturing process runs:

 OEE = Availability × Performance × Quality